 FREE ADDITION WORKSHEETS

-The second page of this printable set encourages children to practise their number facts up to 10.
+The second page of this printable set encourages children to practice their number facts up to 10.
 It includes a number line for those who still need a little extra help.

 You can get your FREE addition worksheets here.